Hoover Dam, Nevada

 Where to Stay in Boulder City

-For a dose of history and plenty of class, the classic Boulder Dam Hotel is an ornate gem of a place that’s listed on the National Register of Historic Places.
-Originally built in 1933, you may find yourself snoozing in a room previously occupied by Bette Davis, Will Rogers, Howard Hughes, or Shirley Temple.
+Earlier, we mentioned the classic Boulder Dam Hotel which is an ornate gem of a place that’s listed on the National Register of Historic Places.
+You may find yourself snoozing in a room previously occupied by Bette Davis, Will Rogers, Howard Hughes, or Shirley Temple.
 In addition to beautiful rooms and suites, the property is also home to art galleries, a brunch cafe, and the Boulder City / Hoover Dam Museum.

 red neon sign for the el rancho boulder motel